fetorres/autoML-multiData/README.md

 * To give your users permissions to do things, press "Manage Jenkins", then "Configure Global Security".
 Under "Access Control" and "Authorization", click "Matrix-based security", type in your user's name in the "user/group to add" box, add it, and assign whatever permissions you like.
 Press Save!

 * We're going to want to access a private gitub respository, so we'll need a public/private key pair.
 We need to use ssh-keygen to do that, but that requires sudo.
 Here's where things get a bit squirrelly.
-You
+If you used a key pair to open the SSH connection to your jenkins server machine, you may not have a password.
+Either sudo or ssh-keygen wants a password.
+So, give yourself one using "sudo passwd your.username

+* Once you have a password, use "sudo -u jenkins ssh-keygen to get a public/private pair.
+I accepted all the defaults.